shihankanungo/shihankanungo.github.io/mop.md

 The general community at MOP is quite friendly and inclusive.
 People play a lot of cards, and we also played pickleball.

-I’m rooming with Evan Fan, another junior.
+Our rooms are pretty good; exactly like the pictures Hannah shared.
+We overlook a really nice view from the window.
+I’m sharing the room with Evan Fan, another junior.
 I like him quite a bit, and he reminds me of Allen Li from physics camp.

 <p align="center"><img src="/images/mop1.jpeg" width="400" /></p>

+Yoll is exactly like Jerry Guo, but nicer I think; he is also quite funny!
+I will be going for a run in the morning with Liam.

 I’m excited for MOP.
 I think that I will have a great time, and make a lot of friends.